grp-bork/microbial_load_predictor/README.md

 # Microbial load predictor

-R function to predict the fecal microbial load (total microbial cell count per gram) based on the taxonomic profile of the human gut microbiome.
+R function to predict the fecal microbial load (total microbial cell count per gram or cell density) based on the taxonomic profile of the human gut microbiome.
 The prediction model was trained and constructed based on paired data of fecal metagenomes and fecal microbial load in the GALAXY and MetaCardis projects.

 - GALAXY dataset (Nishijima S et al, in preparation)